danieelst/chess2fen-ai/README.md

 We compute the FEN-string with `python3 main.py -i ../examples/input.png`.

-The result of this is `6n1/1b2p2p/8/1BKr2Qk/p3q3/5N2/3P3P/R7 b - ? ?
+The result of this is `6n1/1b2p2p/8/1BKr2Qk/p3q3/5N2/3P3P/R7 b - - ?
 33`, which can be converted into the following image:

 ![Image of predicted board](examples/output.png "Prediction")

-## Models
+## Models and Computations

 All models are developed with TensorFlow and Keras, see [card.md](card.md) for more information.